endoflife-date/endoflife.date/tools/freebsd.md

 The FreeBSD Security Officer provides security advisories for `-STABLE` Branches and the Security Branches.
 (Advisories are not issued for the `-CURRENT` Branch, which is primarily oriented towards FreeBSD developers.)

-The -STABLE branch tags have names like stable/10.
-The corresponding builds have names like FreeBSD 10.1-STABLE.
+The -STABLE branch tags have names like `stable/10`.
+The corresponding builds have names like `FreeBSD 10.1-STABLE`.

 Each FreeBSD Release has an associated Security Branch.
-The Security Branch tags have names like releng/10.1.
-The corresponding builds have names like FreeBSD 10.1-RELEASE-p4.
+The Security Branch tags have names like `releng/10.1`.
+The corresponding builds have names like `FreeBSD 10.1-RELEASE-p4`.